 The City of Waukesha Park Recreation and Forestry has placed two new kayak launches in Frame Park, offering stable and dry entry into the river for all, including a transfer bench for independent and secure launches for those with limited accessibility.

 Follow these four route options with this handy Google Map.

 More Miles of Paddling in Southern Wisconsin

 If you are looking for even more paddling routes in Southern Wisconsin, be sure to check out this local website called Miles Paddled which documents first-hand experiences with many routes.
-This is another resource from Lake Country Family Fun, sharing information on all the lakes in “Lake Country” in Waukesha County.
+This is another resource from Lake Country Family Fun, sharing information on kayaking on the lakes in “Lake Country” in Waukesha County.

 Bonus: if you are looking for other water sport rentals for kayaks, canoes and SUP (stand up paddleboards), contact one of these local places: Beachside Boat & Bait, High Roller Fun Rentals, Koha Yoga Standup Paddleboarding, or Smokey’s Muskie Shop.